infor-design/enterprise/src/components/typography/readme.md

 Source Sans Pro supports many of our languages but some languages require [alternate fonts](https://github.com/infor-design/enterprise/blob/main/src/components/typography/_typography-new.scss#L6).
 Each of this fonts will be used based on the matching locale.

-NOTE: It is no longer recommended to use `fonts.googleapis` to use the fonts because it can cause some issues:
+NOTE: It is no longer recommended to use fonts.googleapis to use the fonts.

-a) because Google fonts violates [GDPR](https://www.cookieyes.com/documentation/google-fonts-and-gdpr/)
+SSUE: The problems can be:

-b) if application needs to run without an internet connection
+(a) use of Google Fonts API may violate cross border data transfer restrictions under local privacy laws (e.g. EU’s [GDPR](https://www.cookieyes.com/documentation/google-fonts-and-gdpr/) or China’s PDPL)
-c) because some countries google links may be banned
+(b) if the application needs to run without an internet connection, or (c) in some countries Google links may be banned or limited (e.g. China).

-For this reason we recommend you serve the files with your application.
+RECOMMENDED FIX: Given Infor’s global customer base we recommend a unified approach that is compliant in all jurisdictions.
+For this reason we suggest you serve the files with the application (e.g. download and embed the font library locally).
 All the needed fonts can be found in the [design system repo](https://github.com/infor-design/design-system/tree/main/fonts).
-You will need to copy the files into the correct location for your app and serve them and then include the font.css file in your page.
-Updating any locations as needed.
+You will need to copy the files into the correct location for your app and serve them and then include the [font-face.css](https://github.com/infor-design/design-system/blob/main/fonts/font-face.css) your app.
+Update any `url` locations as needed in the font-face.css file.

-For example see the demo app in this [this file](https://github.com/infor-design/enterprise/blob/main/app/views/includes/head.html#L53-L59).
+As an example see our demo app in this [this file](https://github.com/infor-design/enterprise/blob/main/app/views/includes/head.html#L53-L59).

 ## Typography Related Css Classes